Facts about the founder…

 Al has to date, conversed at length with more than 40 North Americans who have built in Belize, Ecuador, Guatemala, Mexico, Cuba, Trinidad and Tobago who recounted horror stories about their building/renovation projects.
 He visited over 25 homes during his time in Belize and was quite surprised at the poor designs and lack of foresight in the builds.
 From his personal calculations, 75% had presumed that their designer/builder (both Local and North American) would know (and take care of) everything; but most had failed miserably.
-Many were “taken” by their contractors/subcontractors, quite a few being charged 100% or more than the originally agreed upon price (although most ranged from 40-75% more), and the finished product left much to be desired.
-Some “lost their shirts” altogether due to overages and lacking immediate financing (or time) to complete the work required before Mother Nature wreaked havoc on the existing unfinished structures, not to mention acquiring health and relationship issues related to the ill-fated projects.
+Many builders, contractors/subcontractors failed their clients, charging 50 to 100% or more than the originally agreed cost (although most ranged from 40-75% more), and the finished products left much to be desired.
+Some “lost their shirts” altogether due to overages and lack of immediate financing (or time) to complete the work, leaving Mother Nature to wreak havoc on the existing unfinished structures (not to mention acquiring health and relationship issues related to the ill-fated projects).

 He has personally witnessed dozens of projects sitting on vacant lots with “For Sale” signs, concrete structures crumbling due to the salty air rusting/corroding the inner steel skeleton (due to unprotected, porous cement) and untreated wooden structures collapsing from rot and termite infestation.
 Regardless of the fact that local labor is cheap and that there are plenty of raw materials available, the process of tearing down and re-building (or selling the property with a half-finished, decaying structure) can be quite expensive (not to mention time consuming).

-Nowadays there are more and more North American and European builders available and things are looking up, but many still aren’t up to snuff on issues dealing with tropical building customs/techniques, materials and technologies, and most projects still suffer from “Island time”.
-Some homeowners have even had to deal with lengthy disputes when purchasing land because numerous real-estate firms/people claim title to identical properties that have laid dormant for years.
+Nowadays there are more and more North American and European builders available and things are looking up, but many still aren’t up to snuff on issues dealing with tropical building customs/techniques, materials and technologies, and most projects still suffer from “Island time” (if you’ve ever been to the Caribbean you’ll understand what I’m talking about).
+Some homeowners have even had to deal with lengthy disputes when purchasing land, because numerous real-estate firms/people claim title to identical properties that have laid dormant for years.
 Without a doubt, the governments in many developing countries seem to have difficulty keeping accurate records of property ownership.